inicula/cpp-misc/simd_prefers_32bit_data.md

 [assume_difference_type vs. assume_element_type]/16777216                -0.0859         -0.0859       4474535       4090342       4474527       4090105
 [assume_difference_type vs. assume_element_type]/33554432                -0.0911         -0.0911       9195245       8357242       9195106       8357298
 ```
-\
-If we're dealing with smaller integer type data for this task, the speed-up will be higher because the mismatched version's hot loop will get worse.\
-With GCC's approach, there will be more instructions needed to extract the intermediate results (as shown below), while with Clang's approach:
-+ without loop unrolling: even as the size of the `element_type` gets smaller, only 4 values will be evaluated per iteration;
-+ with loop unrolling: similar problem to GCC's version - lots of extractions needed.

 #### 16-bit data, 64-bit counter vs. 16-bit data, 16-bit counter:
 ```